 This may sound like a no brainer, but be prepared for centers.
 Make sure that students have everything they need to be successful and complete their center.
 Unless it’s an activity that requires traveling, I prefer to have my students stay in one spot during centers.
 I don’t want students walking all around the room to find pencils or crayons or manipulatives.

-Instead everything they need goes in a basket and the basket goes where they will be completing their center.
+Instead everything they need goes in a basket and the basket goes where they will be completing the activity.
 You can find these baskets on Amazon.
 They also come in pretty neutral colors too.
 The center pictured below comes from my BIG monthly centers packs.

 5. Smaller is Better: